Remediable Pension Savings Statement

 Calculate any AA changes

-Making a submission using the HMRC Digital Service means you will not be required to correct your self-assessment tax return for the years 2015-16 to 2021-2022.
+Making a submission using the HMRC Digital Service means you will not be required to correct your self-assessment tax return for the years 2015/2016 to 2022/2023.

-Instead, you should input the information required by the HMRC digital service including the recalculated pension input amounts (PIA) from your RPSS.
+Instead, you should input the information required by the HMRC Digital Service including the recalculated pension input amounts (PIA) from your RPSS.
 In 2015/2016, the period over which AA was measured changed to align with the tax year rather than the scheme year, so the data for this year has been split accordingly.

 If you have other personal or private pensions in addition to your SPPA pension, you will need to include this information as well.
 Pension input amounts for additional pension arrangements must be supplied to you by the pension provider if you do not already have it.